-East Dunbartonshire Council is committed to the provision of high quality early years' experiences for all children.
-We aim to provide places that meet the needs and demands of both children and families, offering flexibility of provision where possible.
+East Dunbartonshire Council is committed to the provision of high quality early learning and childcare experiences for children.
+We aim to provide places that meet the needs and demands of both children and families, offering accessible, flexible and affordable provision where possible.
+The Early Years Admissions Policy sets out the options available to parents, including location of early learning and childcare providers, the available hours, and the way that places are prioritised and allocated.